April 17, 2023

 Scholar feedback from our last conference

-All of the scholar feedback we received from the last Conference held in 2019 is available here.
+All of the scholar feedback we received from the 2022 Conference is available here.